codefellows/seattle-javascript-401d18/backend/class-02-tools-and-context/README.md

 * understand the roll context plays in constructor functions

 ## Overview
+#### Context vs Scope
+Every function invocation has both a scope and a context associated with it.
+Fundamentally, scope is function-based while context is object-based.
+In other words, scope pertains to the variable access of a function when it is invoked and is unique to each invocation.
+Context is always the value of the this keyword which is a reference to the object that “owns” the currently executing code.

 #### package.json
 * a package.json is a config file used for configuring metadata about a node project
 * It only requires a name and version filed, but a typical package.json has much more information